 \subsection{Applications of optimal control in our model}

 There are many interesting biological questions arising from animal migration.
-The first question we discuss in this paper is the effect of the deterioration of stop-over site.
+The first question we discuss in this paper is the effect of the deterioration of stopover site.
 Climate change can dramatically reshape the migration behaviors of birds \cite{alerstam2011optimal, ward2009change,walther2002ecological}.
 Extensive research has demonstrated the profound influence of temperature increase on bird migration choice \cite{ward2009change,butler2003disproportionate}.
-Furthermore, the loss of wetland due to increasing temperature \cite{bickford2010impacts} can greatly reduce the options of migratory shorebirds which depend heavily on the stop-over wetlands along the coast for food supplies.
-Hence, it is natural to ask that \begin{itemize} \item Can we quantify and analyze the change in their migratory payoff as the quality of major stop-over sites decline, and predict the corresponding change in the migration strategy? \end{itemize} We shall explore this question and give some simulation results in Subection 5.1.
+Furthermore, the loss of wetland due to increasing temperature \cite{bickford2010impacts} can greatly reduce the number of options of migratory shorebirds which depend heavily on the stopover wetlands along the coast for food supplies.
+Hence, it is natural to ask that \begin{itemize} \item Can we quantify and analyze the change in their migratory payoff as the quality of major stopover sites decline, and predict the corresponding change in the migration strategy? \end{itemize} We shall explore this question and present our simulation results in Subection 5.1.

 Another important factor influencing the migration process is the weather dynamics \cite{carneiro2020linking}.
-Instead of focusing on the stop-over site, we will place more emphasis on the effect of the stochastic weather condition happening at the terminal site.
+Instead of focusing on the stopover site, we will place more emphasis on the effect of the stochastic weather condition happening at the terminal site.
 However, in nature, birds can anticipate environmental change based on past experience and perception \cite{carneiro2020linking,carneiro2019faster} but only to a limited degree.
 In particular, they may not be aware of every spontaneous change of climate, especially the condition at the terminal site when it is far away.
 To this end, we consider the effect of imperfect versus perfect information about the weather condition at the terminal site.
-Based on principle of adaptation, we assume that birds have formed a stable strategy according to the average condition of the weather dynamics at the terminal site, which is based on the past experience.
+Based on the principle of adaptation, we assume that birds have formed a stable strategy according to the average condition of the weather dynamics at the terminal site, which is based on the past experience.
 But the actual quality of the terminal site may contain unpredictable daily fluctuation due to stochasticity, or be shifted in time due to global climate change.
 These factors lead to potential mismatch of the perceptual quality of the terminal site versus its actual quality that the bird experiences that particular year.